 |

-a VF-XF strike of very rare blue "all seeing eye" fancy killer (Skinner-Eno FR-NMb 6)
+strike of very rare blue "all seeing eye" fancy killer (Skinner-Eno

-reduced at right.
-The front of the cover has a minor bend passing
+right.
+The front of the cover has a minor bend passing below

-below the stamp and some toning or reverse.
-While the bend is visible on
+the stamp and some toning or reverse.
+While the bend is visible

-the stamp, the stamp itself appears to be without crease.
-The cover is
+on the stamp, the stamp itself appears to be without crease.
+The

-addressed to Lizzie Smith, Dillsburg, York Co., PA.
-Virtually all known
+cover is addressed to Lizzie Smith, Dillsburg, York Co., PA.

-"lightly cleaned and stamp with a faint stain, extremely fine
+stamp with a faint stain, extremely fine appearance" sold for

-Harmer's 2023 Erivan Auction 8 included another example (stamp described
+Auction 8 included another example (stamp described "with light

 Consigned to Kewriga Auctions Sale 10,